 Should Wikipedia be used as a source?
 How do we know what is true?

 Step by Step 1.
 Read the entry on Haymarket in the textbook (p.
-247, this will take you at least 30 seconds).
-List at least 5 things you learned from this entry.
-List 5 things you are curious about or that you would need to know to get a better understanding of this event.
+135, this will take you at least 30 seconds).
+List at least 3 things you learned from this entry.
+List 3 things you are curious about or that you would need to know to get a better understanding of this event.
 Is this passage enough for students to understand the Haymarket Affair?
+Write these on your Gdoc.

 Chronicle of Higher Education Article, 12 February 2012

-4. Finally (What you will be handing in) Write a letter to the superintendent summarizing what happened between the historian and Wikipedia.
-Offer a recommendation on a district policy for using Wikipedia in the classroom.
+4. Finally (What you will be handing in) 1.
+The responses from above.
+2. Write a letter to the superintendent summarizing what happened between the historian and Wikipedia.
+Offer a recommendation on a district policy for using Wikipedia in the classroom. (start a new page on the same Gdoc for the letter.)
 Remember to back up general statements with specifics from the documents and interview.